denisuzhva/ML_task2/README.md

 # ML_task2

-Factorization machine for netflix items ranking.
+Netflix items ranking using a fatorization machine.

 ## Dependencies